trco/wannabe/README.md

 ## Frequently Asked Questions

-**Why are my requests not proxied through Wannabe although I have setup HTTP_PROXY and HTTPS_PROXY environment variables to the Wannabe address in the container making outbound HTTP requests?**
+**Why are requests not being proxied through Wannabe even though the HTTP_PROXY and HTTPS_PROXY environment variables have been set to the Wannabe address in the container making outbound HTTP requests?**

 The package or logic used for making HTTP requests must support proxying.
 Otherwise, setting HTTP_PROXY and HTTPS_PROXY environment variables in containers won't result in HTTP requests being properly routed through the proxy.
 For example, Node.js's [node-fetch](https://github.com/node-fetch/node-fetch) does not support proxying until Node.js version 20, and another package for making HTTP requests, [got](https://github.com/sindresorhus/got), also lacks proxy support, while [axios](https://github.com/axios/axios) does support proxying.

+**Why does the request with an HTTPS scheme time out for the record added through the Wannabe API?**

+To use records created through the Wannabe API with an HTTPS scheme in the request, the host must be reachable at https://{host}.
+This allows Wannabe to establish a secure HTTP proxy tunnel to the host.

 **Which request and response body content types are currently supported?**